Manage HDInsight clusters by using the Apache Ambari Web UI

 Tez View: The Tez View allows you to better understand and optimize jobs.
 You can view information on how Tez jobs are executed and what resources are used.

-The following Ambari operations are not supported on HDInsight:
+The following Ambari operations aren't supported on HDInsight:

 - Moving the Metrics Collector service.
 When viewing information on the Metrics Collector service, one of the actions available from the Service Actions menu is Move Metrics collector.
-This is not supported with HDInsight.
+This action isn't supported with HDInsight.